Feb 25, 2008

 1. Lowering interference; despite the low stopband specs using only 4-poles, the better selectivity of the narrower 9Khz filter does help avoiding "near channel interference"

-2. Better sensitivity; smaller BW creates better S/N ratio at weak
+2. Better sensitivity; smaller BW creates better S/N ratio at weak signal levels

 3. The smaller IF 9KHz filter results in slightly less audio bandwidth